SnowyMouse/chimera/README.md

 #### Model detail fix
 The "detail after reflection" flag in model shaders now works as intended.

+#### HUD numbers fix
+HUD numbers are no longer drawn oversized if modified to be a higher resolution.

 #### Auto center fix
 Chimera fixes a bug where the game does auto look centering based on frame rate.